This is a diagram showing the locations of the cloud decks of Saturn.

 As shown in this picture, while they were forming in the solar nebula, the nucleii of the planets-to-be (called protoplanets) drew material to themselves from the cloud of gas and dust around them.
 The...more

-Saturn's South Pole is very stormy.
-It is also surprisingly warm.
-A huge, hurricane-like storm is centered on the South Pole.
-Astronomers recently discovered that the pole is also warmer than any other...more
+Saturn's South Pole is an extremely stormy and surprisingly warm region.
+A vast, hurricane-like storm centered on the South Pole dominates the area.
+Astonishingly, the pole is also warmer than any other...more

 Like the inner planets and Jupiter, Saturn is clearly visible in the night sky.
 The ancient Greeks named the planet after the god of agriculture and time.
 It wasn't until 1655, however, that we knew Saturn...more